mzavoloka/configs/linux-setup.md

 ### Configure bash shell

-Download and place .bashrc to ~
+Download and place .bashrc to ~.
-.bashrc may be modified specially for different linux distros
+(.bashrc may be modified specifically for different linux distros)

 In Ubuntu go to preferences and set there
 Color scheme to 'White on black'